DrSaaS/web-server-db-server-wordpress/README.md

 Task
 ----
-Deploy a Wordpress Application in a 3-Tier Setup on EC2 Instances
+The goal is to deploy a Wordpress Application in a 3-Tier Setup on EC2 Instances

 - Presentation Layer  This is the user interface - client server or browser on laptop.
 - Business Layer : Application or Webserver - An EC2 Linux Server as a web server (Here we shall install WordPress)
 - Data Access or Management Layer : - An EC2 Linux server as a database (DB) server
 - Launch, attach and configure EBS Volumes
 -  We shall use RedHat OS for this project

+---

 I  launched an EC2 Instance (Red Hat Linux) - to act as the web server.
 \